SanteonNL/orca/README.md

 - Allow *Orchestrator* access to the FHIR API
   - Supported means of authentication: none (TODO)
-- To receive new/updated Task notifications (TODO):
+- To receive new/updated Task notifications (DECISION NEEDED):
-  - *Option 1*: Provide an API endpoint *Orchestrator* can call to notify the EHR of new/updated Tasks.
+  - *Option 1*: Provide an FHIR R6 Out-of-band subscription endpoint at which *Orchestrator* can notify the EHR of new/updated Tasks.
   - *Option 2*: Subscribe to an event queue *Orchestrator* can publish new/updated Tasks to.
-- Invoking *Orchestrator*'s FHIR proxy (to list Shared CarePlans and query remote FHIR resources)
+- Invoking *Orchestrator*'s internal-facing FHIR API (to list Shared CarePlans and query remote FHIR resources)
 - *OPTIONAL*: If using the *Frontend*, invoking *Orchestrator*'s app launch
-  - Supported: SMART on FHIR (WIP), ChipSoft HIX (TODO)
+  - Supported: SMART on FHIR, ChipSoft HIX (TODO)

 ## Deployment
 Note: this section needs to be expanded.